frochet/draft-rochet-reverso-for-quic/draft-frochet-quicwg-reverso-for-quic.md

 one less than the length of the Offset field in bytes.
 A 1-byte value of 0 for this field is reserved to indicate that the encrypted payload does not contain any Stream frame.
 This field is protected using
-{{RFC9001}}'s mask, up to consume 9 bytes from the minimum guaranteed 16 bytes in total.
+{{RFC9001}}'s mask, up to consume 9 bytes from the guaranteed 16 bytes in total.

 - Offset: The Offset field is 1 to 4 bytes long, and encodes a value based on the knowledge of the maximum acknowledged offset, similar to the Packet Number field but encoding a value based on the highest acknowledged offset.
 On the receiver, the decoding procedure is similar to decoding packet numbers.
 This field is protected using
-{{RFC9001}}'s mask, up to consume 13 bytes from the minimum guaranteed 16 bytes in total.
+{{RFC9001}}'s mask, up to consume 13 bytes from the guaranteed 16 bytes in total.

 - Protected Payload Skipped Part's length: 72 bits are skipped instead of 24.
-24 bits are skipped in QUIC v1 to account for the maximum (yet unknown) length of the Packet Number when sampling the encrypted payload for header decryption.
+24 bits are skipped in QUIC v1 in order to account for the maximum (yet unknown) length of the Packet Number when sampling the encrypted payload for header decryption.
 Since we add variable integers, we need sampling further away to guarantee always falling into the AEAD encryption (and/or tag).
 We need skipping 72 bits to account for the maximum combined (yet unknown) lengths of Packet Number, Stream ID and offset.
-This affects the minimum payload length for preparing a QUIC packet at the sender, which was following the relation:
+This affects the minimum payload length for preparing a QUIC packet at the sender, which was following the relation in QUIC v1:

 pn_len + min_payload_len + tag_len = 4 + sample_len

 => min_payload_len := 4 + sample_len - tag_len - pn_len
 => min_payload_len := 20 - tag_len - pn_len

-for QUIC v1, defined in [RFC9001], where a safe static value can be set to 3 bytes for min_payload_len (i.e., it is the max value of the upper relation).
+as defined in [RFC9001], where a safe static value can be set to 3 bytes for min_payload_len (i.e., it is the max value of the upper relation).
 In VReverso, the relation becomes: